simplex-chat/simplexmq/protocol/xrcp.md

 Once the controller replies HELLO to the valid host HELLO block, it should stop accepting new TCP connections.

-### Сontroller/host session operation
+### Controller/host session operation

 The protocol for communication during the session is out of scope of this protocol.

 SimpleX Chat uses HTTP2 encoding, where host device acts as a server and controller acts as a client (these roles are reversed compared with TLS connection, restoring client-server semantics in HTTP).

-Payloads in the protocol must be encrypted using NaCL secretbox using the hybrid shared secret agreed during session establishment.
+Payloads in the protocol must be encrypted using NaCL secret_box using the hybrid shared secret agreed during session establishment.

 Commands of the controller must be signed after the encryption using the controller's session and long term Ed25519 keys.